sourcesimian/vpn-porthole/README.md

 to create the docker image for your profile, then
 ```$ vpnp start sample```

 once you have authenticated, your routes and domains will be setup.
-You can then dynamically add and
+You can also dynamically add and
 remove routes and domains using `add/del-route` and `add/del-domain`.

 And then to stop